 We decided on Fowey after asking for recommendations for beautiful places to stay on the coast in Cornwall (the end nearer to Bristol ideally) with lots of things to do and good places to eat nearby or in town – we didn’t want to spend the whole trip driving!

-We drove down from Bristol and stopped into Plymouth for on the way back to break up the journey which took about 2.5hrs.
-We also thought about stopping into Salcombe Distillery or Exeter if we’d had time, but there are plenty of options if you’re coming from further afield.Continue reading A short break in: Fowey, Cornwall
+We drove down from Bristol and stopped into Plymouth on the way back to break up the journey which took about 2.5hrs.
+We also thought about stopping into Salcombe Gin Distillery, Shaprham Wine or Exeter if we’d had time, but there are plenty of options if you’re coming from further afield – Dart’s Farm was a great stop off on the way back!Continue reading A short break in: Fowey, Cornwall

 As I’ve said elsewhere on this blog, I’m a bit of a Scandi fangirl.
 Yet despite my fervent interest in all things nordic, I’d not made a proper visit to Scandinavia in quite some time, my last visits being a day trip to Helsinki in 2010 and 4 days in Stockholm in 2003.